 Unfortunately there is no money available to support organisations to run events.
 However, Families Australia is able to provide free promotional products such as posters, balloons, stickers, notepads and painting sheets, to assist you in celebrating your event.
 Please remember to register so we know you are holding an event.

-In 2018, the promotional products will be posters, balloons, stickers, notepads and painting sheets.
-Other resources such as the logo, colouring-in sheets and a pro-forma media release are available on the website on our Resources page.
+The promotional products will be posters, balloons, stickers, notepads and painting sheets.
+Other resources such as the logo, activity and colouring-in sheets and a pro-forma media release are available on the website on our Resources and Activities pages.

 You can obtain more information by emailing us, or telephoning Jennifer Horsfield, Manager, National Families Week or Dr Brian Babington, Chief Executive Officer on (02) 6273 4885.